brenner-tobias/addon-cloudflared/README.md

 [![Github Actions][github-actions-shield]][github-actions]
 ![Project Maintenance][maintenance-shield]

-Connect remotely to your Home Assistant instance without opening ports using Cloudflare Tunnel.
+Connect remotely to your Home Assistant instance without opening any ports using Cloudflare Tunnel.

 ## About